Skip to main content

 They achieve this by increasing the expression of a crucial signaling molecule called Receptor Activator of Nuclear Factor-κB Ligand (RANKL).
 RANKL is the primary “on” switch for osteoclast activity, and its overproduction is a hallmark of inflammatory bone loss.

 At the same time, these inflammatory cytokines can throw a wrench in the works of your bone-building osteoblasts.
 They can inhibit osteoblast differentiation and function, reducing their ability to produce new bone matrix.
 This creates a dangerous imbalance ∞ the demolition crew (osteoclasts) is working in overdrive, while the construction crew (osteoblasts) is on a forced hiatus.
-The result is a progressive loss of and a significant increase in fracture risk.
+The result is a progressive loss of bone density and a significant increase in fracture risk.

 Hormonal Dysregulation as a Co-Conspirator

 Hormonal imbalances often act as a co-conspirator with chronic inflammation, amplifying its detrimental effects on bone health.
-The decline in with age is a particularly significant factor.
+The decline in sex hormones with age is a particularly significant factor.
 Estrogen, for example, is a powerful antagonist of RANKL.
 When estrogen levels are sufficient, it helps to keep RANKL in check, preventing excessive osteoclast activation.

-However, as levels fall during menopause, this restraining influence is lost, and RANKL is free to wreak havoc on the skeleton.
+However, as estrogen levels fall during menopause, this restraining influence is lost, and RANKL is free to wreak havoc on the skeleton.
 This is why postmenopausal women are at such a high risk for osteoporosis.

 Testosterone plays a similar protective role in men, and its deficiency can also lead to increased RANKL expression and bone loss.
 Moreover, chronic inflammation can directly suppress the production of sex hormones, creating a vicious cycle where inflammation begets hormonal imbalance, which in turn exacerbates inflammatory bone loss.
 This interplay highlights the importance of a comprehensive approach to bone health, one that considers both inflammatory and hormonal factors.